santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 **4. Impersonation and Identity:**
 - Impersonation of specific writing styles or the ability to generate text resembling specific individuals is possible, leading to legal issues around fraud and identity theft.
-- With the integration of DALL-E recently, image generation could lead to
+- With the integration of DALL-E recently, image generation could lead to things like forgery